 - Ensemble performs at the St. Louis Cathedral in 2014 and discovers that these musicians are a tight-knit group that can come together and instantly play with a high level of cohesion, musicianship, and artistry.

-- In 2015, Lyrica Baroque becomes a non-profit organization, expanding their performances and mission, which includes free concerts for New Orleans children and a chamber music competition.
+- In 2015, Lyrica Baroque becomes a non-profit organization, expanding their performances and mission, which includes unique programs for New Orleans children and a chamber music competition.
+It is also the year Lyrica Baroque begins performing its annual Christmas concert for the New Orleans community.